Does the Megalodon Shark Live in the Mariana Trench?

 Possible Megalodon in the Mariana Trench

-Modern science tells us that the Megalodon Shark is extinct, but is there could it still live in the Mariana Trench and other deep places in the ocean?
+Modern science tells us that the Megalodon Shark is extinct, but could it still exist in the Mariana Trench and other deep places in the ocean?
 Some people think so, and whenever the subject of a living Megalodon comes up the Mariana Trench is pointed out as a likely hiding spot.

 This is partly due to some fairly famous novels written on the subject, but the logic here makes sense.
 Megalodon was a 60-foot shark that hunted near shore and fed on large whales and other marine creatures.
 Obviously, if such a creature still existed it would be visible and well known.
 This fact alone is enough for most researchers to conclude that Megalodon is extinct.